sh1ndoo/knowledge2/content/Quartz customization log.md

 ---
 date created: 2024-06-06T22:54
-date modified: 2024-11-30T10:36
+date modified: 2025-01-31T10:50
 tags:
   - recents-exclude
 ---

 These are all the things that I changed in my Quartz setup, and approximately where in the code they were changed.
+This is organized in reverse chronological order (newest first) of when I first added the modification.
+If I change it later, I'll try to go back and edit the code, but I won't move it in the order.
+These are some cool quartz modifications that I see across the internet, but I don't feel like adding just yet: [[Quartz Snippets]]

 Github repo: [GitHub - fanteastick/quartz-test: Personal website built with Quartz](https://github.com/fanteastick/quartz-test)